Investigating Multimodal Large Language Models to Support Usability Evaluation: Background and Related Work

 \section{Background and Related Work}

-The \textit{ISO 9241-11:2018} standard defines \textit{usability} as the ``\textit{extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use}'' \cite{iso2018iso9241}.
-It is a central operational path of \textit{human-computer interaction (HCI)}, concerned with designing, evaluating, and enhancing interactive systems for human use \cite{hewett1992hci}.
-In this sense, \textit{usability evaluation} is applied throughout the entire \textit{software development lifecycle} \cite{ruparelia2010software} to identify issues and suggest improvements.
-It can be categorized into \textit{usability testing} with real users \cite{hass2019practical} and \textit{usability inspections} by experts, who act as users \cite{holingsed2007usability}.
-Both approaches demand time and the active participation of target users or experts.
+Usability is a core concept in \textit{human–computer interaction (HCI)} and is commonly defined as the ``\textit{extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.}''~\cite{iso2018iso9241}.
+Accordingly, \textit{usability evaluation} is applied throughout the entire \textit{software development lifecycle}~\cite{ruparelia2010software} to identify issues and suggest improvements.
+Established evaluation approaches include \textit{usability testing} with end users~\cite{hass2019practical} and \textit{usability inspections} conducted by experts who imitate real users~\cite{holingsed2007usability}.
+While both approaches are effective, they are resource-intensive and depend on the active participation of end users or usability experts.

-To ease the adoption of usability evaluation, usability guidelines to promote consistency with platform standards have been introduced \cite{carvajal2013usability}.
-For systematic evaluation, the \textit{Nielsen heuristics} \cite{nielsen1994enhancing} provide general principles for identifying common interface issues.
-Complementary methods like \textit{cognitive walkthroughs} \cite{spencer2000streamlined} involve experts simulating user tasks to reveal potential usability barriers.
-Yet, their application still requires considerable manual effort.

-Solutions to automate usability assessments include rule-based tools and heuristic checkers, which often address limited aspects and struggle with subjective or context-dependent issues \cite{namoun2021review,castro2022automated}.
-Recently, multimodal LLMs capable of processing text and visual content have emerged \cite{yin2024survey}.
-Initial studies have demonstrated their potential to identify usability issues in mobile applications \cite{pourasad2025does}, although additional expert validation turned out to remain necessary.
-While this approach relied on UI code snippets as part of the context, our approach works with captured screenshots and role descriptions that describe the intended user.
-Additionally, we consider the ranking of identified issues by severity as a key component in generating usability improvement recommendations.